J-T-McC/lara-schema-validation/README.md

 ### Schema Files

-Place your JSON schema files in the `tests/schemas` directory (or any other directory you prefer).
-For example:
+Place your JSON schema files in the `tests/schemas` directory.
+For example: `tests/schemas/post.json`.

 ```json
 {